 What you’ve written is a first draft.
-If you want to be a serious writer, there is a lot more work to do before you’re finished.
+If you want to write your very best book, there is a lot more work to do before you’re finished.

-Because I’m a book editor, I know only too well that some writers submit their first draft to an editor or publisher.
-It often appears to me as though the writer has not even re-read what they’ve written, not even once.
+Because I’m a book editor, I know that some writers submit their first draft to a publisher, possibly without ever re-reading their work.
 I actually think this is naivety, rather than laziness.
 People just aren’t aware of the process, and if they are new writers, why would they be?

 So here is a brief outline of an effective writing process for you, to help equip you to be the best writer you can be.